Petra Kvitová: 2021: Titles across three decades and struggles with form

-2022: Early struggles and resurgence
+2022: Early struggles, out of top 30 and resurgence

-Kvitová opened 2022 with a debut showing at the Adelaide International where she was unseeded, and drew local Aussie Priscilla Hon in the opening round but crashed out in three sets, despite having led by a set and a break.
+Kvitová opened 2022 with a debut showing in Adelaide where she was unseeded, and drew local Aussie Priscilla Hon in the opening round, but crashed out in three sets, despite having led by a set and a break.
 She then saved two match points to beat Arantxa Rus in the first round of Sydney, but then lost to Ons Jabeur in straight sets.
 Kvitová was the 20th seed at the Australian Open, her first seeding in the 17–24 range at the Grand Slams, but took another early loss to Romania's Sorana Cîrstea for the second year running, this time in the first round.

-Her season start struggles continued into February with a loss to another Romanian in Irina-Camelia Begu, also her first ever defeat to the latter, in the second round of St. Petersburg, a rematch of their second-round encounter here four years ago.
+Her recent struggles continued into February with a loss to another Romanian, this time a first-ever loss to Irina-Camelia Begu, in the second round of St. Petersburg.
 She then reached the quarterfinals in Dubai after seeing off Camila Giorgi and world No. 2 Aryna Sabalenka, the latter being her first top 10 win in nearly two years.
-In the last eight, however, she came up short to Jeļena Ostapenko in three sets, despite having served for the match twice, and having a match point under her belt.
-The following week in Doha, defending champion Kvitová avenged her St. Petersburg loss to Begu in the opening round but then had to retire down a set to 16th seed Elise Mertens in the next round due to a wrist inflammation.
-The loss meant that for the first time since 2017, Kvitová failed to reach a final in the Middle East, and she also exited the top 30 for the first time since her top-30 debut in January 2011.
-After yet another third-round exit in Indian Wells, this time to eventual finalist Maria Sakkari, Kvitová recorded her best result in more than six months with a third quarterfinal showing in Miami, defeating Clara Burel, Lauren Davis and 21st seed Veronika Kudermetova along the way.
+In the last eight, however, she came up short to eventual champion Jeļena Ostapenko in three sets, despite having served for the match twice, and having a match point under her belt.
+The following week in Doha, defending champion Kvitová retired to 16th seed Elise Mertens in the second round due to a wrist inflammation.
+As a result, she exited the top 30 for the first time since January 2011.
+After yet another early loss in Indian Wells in the third round to the eventual runner-up, this time in Maria Sakkari, Kvitová recorded her best result in more than six months with a third quarterfinal showing in Miami, defeating Clara Burel, Lauren Davis and 21st seed Veronika Kudermetova along the way.
 There, she lost to incoming world No. 1 Iga Świątek in straight sets.